GuilhermeLLS/GuilhermeLLS/README.md

 I'm a software engineer @[soraschools](https://soraschools.com/) and a student.

-Latelly i've been learning more about Web Standards, Architecture and SQL.
+Latelly i've been learning more about Web Standards, Design Patterns and Flutter.

 ## Connect with me:
 <a href="https://www.linkedin.com/in/guilherme-luiz-9a7158162/">